mongodb/docs/source/reference/javascript.rst

    :param map: A JavaScript function that performs the "map" step of
                the MapReduce operation.
 This function references the current input document and calls the
-               "``emit(key,value)``" method that supplies values to
+               "``emit(key,value)``" method to supply the value
-               the reduce function.
+               argument to the reduce function, grouped by the key argument.
 Map functions may call ``emit()``, once, more than once, or not at all depending on the type of aggregation.

    :param reduce: A JavaScript function that performs the "reduce"
                   step of the MapReduce operation.
-The reduce function receives an array of emitted values from the map function, and returns a single value.
+The reduce function receives a key value and an array of emitted values from the map function, and returns a single value.
 Because it's possible to invoke the reduce function more than once for the same key, the structure of the object returned by function must be identical to the structure of the emitted function.

    :param out: Specifies the location of the out of the reduce stage
                of the operation.
 Specify a string to write the output